 Properties of gabion stone

 Gabion stone should be strong and durable and typically it will be convenient to specify quality.
 Mudstones and other argillaceous weak rocks should be avoided, primarily because they tend to degrade once they are placed.
-A suitable grading is the coarse grading 90/180 mm, (see below table) specifically designed for gabion use.
+A suitable grading is the coarse grading 90/180 mm, (table 9) specifically designed for gabion use.